-Preparing to Graduate Masters Candidates must be registered in the graduation term.
-Submit the following documents to the Office of the Registrar, Clarence M. Mitchell, Jr. Building, Room 1113, by the deadlines posted at gradschool.umd.edu/calendar/deadlines/academic
+Preparing to Graduate

--deadlines.
+Masters Candidates must be registered in the graduation term.
+Submit the following documents via email at registrar-graduate@umd.edu or in person to the Office of the University Registrar, Clarence M. Mitchell, Jr. Building, Room 1113, by the deadlines posted at gradschool. umd.edu/calendar/deadlines/academic-deadlines.